20-IV-1989.

 When they finally got to print the payroll and all the virmans to take to sdk for controll, it became clear that a mouse had chewed some cable in the printer.
 Then they phoned around and only in the sixth place found a printer they could borrow to finish it.
 In the end, the salaries passed.

 „Salaries passed“ was the phrase we heard hundreds of times, and it meant that the calculation was correct to a para, all the taxes and contributions were correctly calculated, virmans filled in with correct amounts and account numbers, everything fits and sdk allows the whole thing to be actually paid out.
-It sometimes happened that it doesn't pass, and then the wrong parts had to be redone, bad papers printed again etc. The correctin would perhaps pass the same day, sometimes three days later.
+It sometimes happened that it doesn't pass, and then the wrong parts had to be redone, bad papers printed again etc. The correction would perhaps pass the same day, sometimes three days later.
 Worst case was when the delay would make it a victim of some new regulation...

 ----